akeneo/pim-docs/contributing/behat.rst

 The PIM comes with a set of Behat scenarios that :

-* describe the PIM features and the expected behaviour
+* describe the PIM features and the expected behavior
 * ensure there is no regression from functional point of view

 Install Behat